 - In the event of the death of the policyholder during the policy term, the beneficiary gets the 125% of Basic Sum Assured plus any accrued bonuses.
 Bonuses are NOT GUARANTEED.
 Therefore, the return is not guaranteed either.

 - In the event of the death of policyholder after the policy term expires, the beneficiary gets the basic Sum Assured.
 You will find this feature in whole life policies.
 This is something you won’t find in term life insurance policies.
-We will see later if this feature is that beneficial.
+We will see later if this feature is beneficial.

 - On Maturity, you get the Basic Sum Assured plus the accrued bonuses.